kmilanez/text-diff/README.md

 Tool to analyze differences between two base64 encoded payloads (json, xml, plain text, etc) of the same size

 # About the architecture
 The app was built using a distributed approach in a microservice architecture.
-Each service is responsible for a single capabilite and interfaces with each other whe needed.
+Each service is responsible for a single capabilite and interfaces with each other when needed.
 I choose this approach to demonstrate my knowledge on the subject.

-It's composed of the following services:
+App is composed of the following services:

 | Service  | Description |
 | ------------- | ------------- |